 Mandates and Estate Agents

-What is a property mandate?
+What a property mandate commits you to

 A mandate is the written agreement between a property seller and a registered estate agent that authorises the agent to market and sell the property.
 It sets out the listing price, the agent's commission, the duration of the agreement, and the conditions under which commission becomes payable.
-Without a signed mandate, an agent has no legal authority to act on your behalf, and any commission claim they make won't hold in court.
+Without a signed mandate, an agent has no legal authority to act on your behalf, and any commission claim they make won't stand in court.

 Two forms exist in South Africa.
 A sole mandate gives one agency exclusive rights to sell your property for the agreed period, typically 90 days.
 An open mandate allows several agencies to market at the same time, with commission payable only to the agency that brings the buyer.
 Both carry obligations from the moment you sign.